 Defining Municipal Liability Claims

-Most personal injury claims involve a private party who has acted negligently and caused you injuries.
+Most personal injury claims involve a private party that has acted negligently and caused you injuries.
 However, a government entity or public employee may cause you harm in some situations.
 Government negligence can lead to a municipal liability claim.

 There are several types of claims that our municipal liability lawyer has handled, including those involving: